-At our core, we develop immune system modulators that activate and direct the most powerful immune cells in the body for targeted responses to disease.
-Our underpinning science originates from two of New Zealand’s leading research institutes, the Ferrier Research Institute of Victoria University of Wellington and the Malaghan Institute of Medical Research, who together have been developing novel immune system modulators since 2007.
+We develop immune system modulators that activate and direct the most powerful immune cells in the body for targeted responses to disease.
+Our underpinning science originates from two of New Zealand’s leading research institutes, the Ferrier Research Institute at Victoria University of Wellington and the Malaghan Institute of Medical Research, who together have been developing novel immune system modulators since 2007.

 Key partners –

 The Ferrier Research Institute of Victoria University of Wellington.
 The Ferrier Research Institute team, now with 50 staff and 20 PhD students, was established over 30 years ago and has built a world-class reputation in carbohydrate and complex chemistry.
 They have a long history in developing compounds that have resulted in significant breakthroughs in medical care.
 We are working closely with the Ferrier Research Institute’s chemical immunology team, which is also led by one of Avalia’s co-founding scientists, Professor Gavin Painter.

 The Malaghan Institute of Medical Research is New Zealand’s leading independent medical research institute employing over 90 staff.
 They are focused on developing better treatments for disease.
 Malaghan’s scientists are recognised internationally for their research into the development of more effective immunotherapies and treatments for cancer, asthma and allergy, multiple sclerosis and infectious disease.
 We work closely with the Vaccine Therapy program, which is also led by Professor Ian Hermans, one of Avalia’s co-founding scientists.